 Bullheads prefer muddy bottom areas outside of strong current, so fish for them in coves, sloughs and off-channel areas.
 A simple worm rig fished on the bottom will work.

-The Willamette system also is home to a relatively small population of other catfish, including channel cats, which are good-eating and grow large but are infrequently caught here.
+The Willamette system also is home to other catfish, including channel cats, which are good-eating and grow large.

 The state record white catfish was caught in the Tualatin River, a tributary of the lower Willamette, but this species also is not available in significant numbers.